imbev/simplematrixbotlib/doc/manual/config.md

 First create your new class, called `MyConfig` for example, based on Config.
 Because Config is a dataclass, you need to add the dataclass decorator to your class as well.
-Then add your new custom field by adding an attribute to your class.
+Then add your new custom field by adding an attribute to your class, and make sure to add a [type annotation so it gets properly picked up as a dataclass field](https://docs.python.org/3/library/dataclasses.html#dataclasses.dataclass).
 When creating a simple attribute like that, its name may not start with an underscore `_` in order to make it save and load properly.

 ```python